 It’s also important to consider the TIG welding machine that you are working with.
 Newer TIG welders often deliver quite different finished products than older machines.

-Also, we’ve found that we get much better results using TIG welders on DC when using thicker electrodes.
+Also, we’ve found that we get much better results using TIG welders under $1000 on DC when using thicker electrodes.

 In order to produce quality welds when TIG welding Aluminum, it’s a good idea to do a little bit of pre-heating before you get going.
 Be careful, though.
 If you pre-heat too much, you can potentially run into some major problems when you begin the actual welding process.

 Ultimately, you’ll have to make your own decision as to whether or not you’re ready to take this step into TIG welding Aluminum.
-It’s certainly one of the trickier welding processes you can try, but if you have the equipment and are up for a bit of a challenge, we hope this guide has helped you take the first steps.
+It’s certainly one of the trickier welding processes you can try, but if you have the equipment, if you have mastered welding positions and are up for a bit of a challenge, we hope this guide has helped you take the first steps.